 Install on k3s

 k3s is a lightweight Kubernetes distribution that is ideal for running on your local computer.
-This tutorial teaches you how to install Drasi on k3s using k3d, a lightweight wrapper to run k3s in docker.
+This guide explains how to install Drasi on k3s using k3d, a lightweight wrapper to run k3s in docker.
 It is an easy to use option for doing local development and testing of Drasi, Drasi extensions, and Drasi-based solutions.

 Prerequisites